Alpines: Oasis

 Alpines wrote and produced all the tracks on their album Oasis with contributions from MNEK on "Blind" and "Sunset" and Vince Kidd on "Zero".
 The album artwork photos taken by Cyrus Mahboubian were on display at the opening of the De Re Art Gallery Hollywood from 16 May 2014 with the album sound tracking the exhibition of modern art through the summer.
 In 2014, Alpines toured the UK to promote the album.

 Another River

 Alpines released two tracks from the album with accompanying videos on Vevo called "Completely" in March 2016 and "Heaven" on 31 August 2016.
 The album was released by Metropolis Recordings on 28 October 2016.
-All songs are written by Alpines who announced their first extensive headline tour of UK and European cities On 17 March 2017 they also supported the XX at the Motorport Arena Cardiff.
+All songs are written by Alpines who announced their first extensive headline tour of UK and European cities On 17 March 2017 they also supported the XX at the Motorsport Arena Cardiff.
 On 18 August 2017 Anti Fragile Records New York announced the release of a DeLuxe version of Another River which included five tracks recorded live with their band at Metropolis Studios London.